|My Favourite Planet > English > Europe > Greece > Macedonia > |

 dog and cat being confronted with each other by their seated owners.

 The original is in the National Archaeological Museum, Athens (see photo below).

 The original relief on the marble base of a funerary kouros statue, which is

-Found in the Kerameikos, Athens, it had been built into the Themistokleian Wall.
+in the Kerameikos, Athens, it had been built into the Themistoklean Wall.

 National Archaeological Museum, Athens.
 Inv.
 No. 3476.

 Please do not use these photos or articles without permission.

 If you are interested in using any of the photos for your website,

 Higher resolution versions are available on request.

 My Favourite Planet makes great efforts to provide comprehensive and accurate information across this website.
 However, we can take no responsibility for inaccuracies or changes made by providers of services mentioned on these pages.